willtaylor072/Will_Taylor_FPM_4YP-main/README.md

 Central LED (first LED in sequence) should be close to optical axis.
 If it is not directly aligned with the optical axis (i.e. vertically through aperture of objective) then we need to use x_offset and y_offset within LED_spiral algorithm to fix.
 For each offset unit we reduce max grid size by 1.
 I.e. for 1,1 offset max grid size is 15.
-For consistancy use LED rotation of 135 degrees so that LED (0,0) is in indicated position (back left)
+For consistancy use LED rotation of 135 degrees so that LED (0,0) is in indicated position (back left).

 The path from the top of the objective to the camera lens must be covered in order to avoid ambient light from washing out the signal.
 Adjusting the z stage to focus will slightly move the image (due to tilting), so do this first and then align x,y.